|

 Tuesday, April 06, 2004

-permalink Thought For The Day
+Thought For The Day

 "Never hold your farts in.
 They travel up your spine, into your brain, and that's where you get shitty ideas from."